AustinAres2007/DeveloperJoe/README.md

 * If there are any errors, check the file `misc/bot_log.log`, contact me, and give me the contents of the file.
 I will then resolve your issue.
 You may try and resolve the problem yourself if you have sufficient Python programming knowledge.

-## Release Notes 1.3.8
+## Release Notes 1.3.9

-Added Windows voice support (64 Bit only)
-Changed API Key system.

-Bug Fixes

-* "Fixed" database error on some linux machine.
+Added new database features (Mostly for security) Added new commands: /back and /load for backing up and loading your database respectively.

 ## Todo 1.3.9

+Test what happens while database is being accessed and a backup is loaded.

+## Todo 1.4.0

+- Transplant old version data to new database when the version is different and create defaults of what is missing.
-Database backup system (Immediate problems: Someone makes a backup of the database while it is being accessed) Add script that installs voice libraries for respective systems.
+- Add script that installs voice libraries for respective systems.
 (Keep in mind of OS, and system arch)
+- Add version checking when a backup is loaded.